 The only changes I made were 1) shortening the legs both above and below the knees, and 2) inserting 2' elastic instead of the drawstring.
 I'm a little surprised that the pattern didn't include the elastic as an option (I understand that the update removed it).
 I find that I tend not to bother tightening the drawstrings on joggers anyway, and don't particularly like the buttonhole look.
 My daughter also very much enjoys pulling them out, so I try to save myself from having to rethread them into the channels again and again if I can help it!

-The top required more brain work and careful planning.
-I had a certain picture in mind (based on an old Victoria Sports top that I really like), which involves a loose (but flattering) fit, a wide neckline and a low back.
 As mentioned above, I had only bought a remnant piece of this amazing merino wool jersey from my trip Down Under, and I had already used a piece to make winter leggings for Freya as a baby.
 Does it make me a bad mother when I wish I hadn't used such precious fabric for my daughter, who grew out of those clothes in a matter of months?

 I'm also showing off the straps of my first version of Jalie 3247 sports bra here, though that's still on my to-blog list too (I am starting to see a theme here)!